SAP/ui5-webcomponents/docs/5-development/07-styling.md

 </body>
 ```

-The `--my-component-width` variable will be `2.75rem` and the `--my-component-padding` variable  will be `1rem`.
+As expected, the `--my-component-width` variable will be `2.75rem` and the `--my-component-padding` variable  will be `1rem`.

-To write `Compact` styles and define `Compact` CSS variables, targeting the `data-ui5-compact-size` attribute and the `.ui5-content-density-compact` class:
+To write `Compact` styles and define `Compact` CSS variables, you must target the `data-ui5-compact-size` attribute and the `.ui5-content-density-compact` class:

 ```css
 [data-ui5-compact-size],